mbaumer/us_hep_funding/docs/_states/AZ.md

 <a name="AZ-08"></a>
 [Back to top](#top)
 ## AZ-08 -- Rep. Debbie Lesko (R) -- [Wikipedia](https://en.wikipedia.org/wiki/AZ-08)
-## Committees
-Debbie Lesko is not on any of our key committees.

 ## HEP Grants
 ```
 This district received no SC HEP grants from 2012-2019